phydroxide/ensign/9_Prep_Jenkins_GCP/README.md

 `run` is the command you're asking to perform.
 Other commonly used commands are `docker build`, `docker pull`, `docker container ls`, etc.

 `-it` gives an interactive "tty" which lets you run commands like you were on the command line.
-You could also add here `--rm` so it would remove the container when you're done, otherwise they hang around.
-Check it out with docker `container ls -a`.

 `--privileged` this lets docker run on your workstation/laptop with extra privileges, giving access for example to the docker.sock socket.